 6 cloves of raw garlic, peeled and finely grated/mashed

-1/4 cup medicinal (jellybush, Manuka etc …) or raw local honey
+1/4 cup medicinal (jellybush, Manuka etc …) or local raw honey

 - Mix garlic with honey and store in a jar in your fridge until used up or for up to two weeks.

 You can take the honey garlic mash to prevent and treat bacterial infections, especially those related to upper respiratory tract infections.
 Swish the honey up around where your nose drains into the back of your mouth.
-This can work well for sinus/nasal infections. you can also swish it around your mouth for bacterial infections of the gums or mouth.
+This can work well for sinus/nasal infections.
+You can also swish it around your mouth for bacterial infections of the gums or mouth.

 You can take up to 3 – 4 teaspoons of honey when you have an acute infection.
 A teaspoon of honey is also good general health/immune/cardiovascular tonic and preventative.

-The fresh garlic in this preparation can be quite spicy so make sure you do not take it on an empty stomach.
-If you do find it burn a little you can take some cow or coconut milk to relieve the sensation.
+The fresh garlic in this preparation can be quite spicy, so make sure you do not take it on an empty stomach.
+If you do find it burn a little, you can take some cow or coconut milk to relieve the sensation.